imperial-qore/COSCO/README.md

 ```

 ## Wiki
 Access the [wiki](https://github.com/imperial-qore/COSCO/wiki) for detailed installation instructions, implementing a custom scheduler and replication of results.
+All execution traces and training data is available at [Zenodo](https://zenodo.org/record/4897944) under CC License.

 ## Arxiv preprint
 https://arxiv.org/abs/2104.14392.